Derby Corporation Tramways

 Another photo taken at the same location as the previous image — undated, but probably taken after 1903 as the conductor is wearing a double-breasted jacket of the same type issued to electric tramcar crews.
 Both men are also wearing tensioned-crown peaked caps rather than the early drooping-peak caps.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A posed photo of Tramcar No 22, once again on Ashbourne Rd at the junction of Surrey St (seemingly a favoured photographic location) — probably taken in the last few months or weeks before closure (the road behind the tram has been excavated for the new track).
+A posed photo of Tramcar No 22, once again on Ashbourne Road at the junction of Surrey Street (seemingly a favoured photographic location) — probably taken in the last few months or even weeks, before closure (the road behind the tram has been excavated for the new track).
 Photo by Mr C Dakin Turner, courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An enlargement of the above photograph showing the conductor, in double-breasted jacket and tensioned-crown peaked cap.